Michael F. Price College of Business

 - An intellectual discipline, “a way of thinking,” about problems and problem solving or the decision-making process, including the ability to weigh values and form independent judgments.

 - An in-depth exposure to a specific function or discipline.

 To be admitted to the Michael F. Price College of Business, a student must first be admitted to the University of Oklahoma.
 Inquiries concerning admission to the University should be addressed to the Office of Admissions and Recruitment, 1000 Asp Avenue, Room 127, Norman, OK, 73019-4076.

-Freshmen and transfer students who have not completed 24 semester hours with at least a 2.50 combined retention grade point average are automatically enrolled in University College upon their admission to the University of Oklahoma.
+Freshmen and transfer students who have not completed 24 semester hours with at least a 2.75 combined retention grade point average are automatically enrolled in University College upon their admission to the University of Oklahoma.
 University College students may not enroll in upper-division (3000-level or higher) Business Administration courses.
-All students taking 3000-level or higher business courses must have junior standing and meet the grade point average, course, and permission requirements.
+All students taking 3000-level or higher business courses meet the grade point average, course, and permission requirements.

 Admission to an undergraduate program within a degree-recommending college at the University of Oklahoma (Norman campus) shall be based upon the requirements of the University of Oklahoma that are in effect at the time of a student’s initial enrollment in any institution (including OU) in the Oklahoma State System of Higher Education.